jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 <details>
   <summary>Add purchase workflow</summary>

 After the available items and their product information are obtained, you can allow users to start purchasing.
-When a player purchases and item, call the following:
+When a player purchases an item, call the following:

 ```java
 public void buy(final String productid) {